LUCKY BREAK PUBLIC RELATIONSMIKE STOMMEL, PRINCIPAL

 By Stacy Parker

-The Cavalier Hotel at the Oceanfront is looking to hire workers as it gears up for its grand opening.
+The Historic Cavalier Hotel and Beach Club at the Oceanfront is looking to hire workers as it gears up for its grand opening.

 Gold Key | PHR will hold a job fair on Tuesday for 225 hospitality positions, including full-time managers, bar and waitstaff, culinary professionals, banquet servers, housekeepers and more.